Choose between 4 different scenarios, all of which have unique algorithms to capture movement.

 - Space Lock: Creates a virtual 2x2m bounding box, preventing the avatar from moving away.

 Hands/Hip contact height auto detect optional check box.
 Activate if you want Axis Studio to auto-detect Hip contact.
-Option is useful if you have someone seating on chairs for example.
+The option is useful if you have someone sitting on chairs for example.

 - choose which body segment will make contact with the floor or a solid surface during the performance.
 For most scenarios we choose foot contact, selected by default.
 If you want to record a movement with hand contact such as a cartwheel, select both the foot and the hand contact.

 - Steady Contact: Select steady contact will let contact point more steady.